 The underwater jet ski is made up of two handles and a central console which the diver grasps onto while they move.
 The body position will be just the same as swimming, except the underwater jet ski will be making all of the effort.

-Switches typically located near the thumb allow the device to be switched on and off, and in most models there are also buttons which increase or decrease speed.
+Switches typically located near the thumb allow the device to be switched on and off, and in most models, there are also buttons that increase or decrease speed.

 Some are specifically designed to be used by more experienced divers, but there are many models suitable for novice divers too.